TheDr1ver/WIPSTER/README.md

 	sudo ./install.sh

+This will install all the necessary software for WIPSTER to work properly.
 For manual installation, follow these steps:

 1. **REMnux v4 ONLY:** Install [MASTIFF Upgrade](http://zeltser.com/remnux/remnux4-installation-notes.html)